ak826843/arjunsajeev.github.io/README.md

 ##License

-The following directories and their contents are Copyright Tom Preston-Werner.
+The following directories and their contents are Copyright Arjun Sajeev.
 You may not reuse anything therein without my permission:

 *_posts/